runlikeforrestgump/emacs/README.md

 Emacs has many settings which you can change.
 Most settings are customisable variables, which are also called user options.
 A separate class of settings are the faces, which determine the fonts, colours, and other attributes of text.

+Customisation is done by setting variables and faces; rebinding key sequences; enabling modes; installing packages; adding hooks; adding Emacs Lisp code to an init file; etc.

+A default is a value that's used when you don't explicitly specify a value to use.

 ## Init File